Some posts contain compensated links. Please read this disclaimer for more info.

 Best Caves In Croatia #2: BAREDINE CAVE, Istria

 Baredine Cave is a real gem of Istria.
-Walk through the underground cave, admiring ancient stalagmites and stalactites along with many other “sculptures” created naturally by water moving through the passages.
+Walkthrough the underground cave, admiring ancient stalagmites and stalactites and many other “sculptures” created naturally by water moving through the passages.
 While in the cave, stop to view the underground animal world – yes, animals have made this a habitat!

 Best Caves In Croatia #3: VETERNICA CAVE, Medvednica